ajayantrix/minimal/index.md

 ## MLOPS

-> MLOPS involves understading of ML implementation end to end from development to getting it productions ready.
+> MLOPS involves understading of ML implementation end to end from development to getting it production ready.
+Most buisness start with a focus on AI ML solution but ignore how the solutions will be implemented.
+More than 80% of AI ML solutions don't get into production, that's where MLOPS comes in.
 >
 > When something is important enough, you do it even if the odds are not in your favor.